How To Create A To-Do List In WordPress

 If categories are enabled in your plugin settings and you have selected ‘Yes’ for this option, the to-do category will display on the subject of your emails …

-Leave this option disabled if you don’t want to-do categories to display the subject of your emails.
+Leave this option disabled if you don’t want categories to show the email subject.

 Show Who Assigned the To-Do Item in Email

-If enabled (‘Yes’), you can display the user who assigned the to-do item in the email.
-This is a useful option if your site has various project managers assigning to-do items to users …
+If enabled, you can display the user who assigned the to-do item in the email.
+This option is useful if, for example, you have a number of project managers assigning to-do items to users …

 From Field for Emails Sent to User

-Use this field to customize the “From” field when sending out emails.
-Add the name of your company, your domain, your name, or anything you like into this field …
+This field lets you customize the “From” field when sending out emails to users.
+Enter your company name, your domain, your name, or anything you like into this field …

 From Email

-Add the email address that you would like to display as the “sent from” email address …
+Enter the email address that you want showing as the “sent from” email address …

 Subject Field for Emails Sent to User

-Type into this field a subject field for the email that will be automatically sent to users whenever new items have been added in your to-do list …
+Add into this field a subject field for the email that will be automatically sent out to users whenever new items have been added to your to-do list …

 Text in Emails Sent to User